Orell Füssli: 19th century

 mass-printed travel brochures and timetables.
 Orell Füssli is able to accommodate for these demands.

 Upon introduction of the 10-colour Photochrom process for colour reproductions in 1880, Orell Füssli further expanded its range of product offerings to include reproductions of all kinds and, in particular, series of maps of foreign territories.
 In quick succession, the company opens numerous branches on the European continent and in the USA.

-On 15 February 1870, the "bank of the citizens of Zurich", Zürcher Kantonalbank founded by the Canton of Zurich, opened its first bank counter.
+On 15 February 1870, the "bank of the citizens of Zürich", Zürcher Kantonalbank founded by the canton of Zürich, opened its first bank counter.

 The mandate to print banknotes is assigned to Orell Füssli and the company begins to specialise in this field.

-A descendant company, Orell Füssli Filialen, still exists.

-Acquisition history

-The following is an illustration of the company's historical predecessors:

-Products and services

-Orell Füssli has printed some of Switzerland's banknotes for the Swiss National Bank since 1911.

-Recently, it printed the Series C of the Israeli new shekel.

-Group structure

-After the Group's reorganization into a holding structure in 1999, the following companies are wholly owned subsidiaries of the Group: